 About Us

-The Legal Services Supervisory Authority (LSSA) is the regulator responsible for overseeing anti-money laundering (AML), counter-terrorist financing (CFT) and counter-proliferation financing (CPF) compliance of law firms conducting relevant financial business operating in and from the Cayman Islands.
+The Legal Services Supervisory Authority (LSSA) is the regulator responsible for overseeing anti-money laundering (AML), counter-terrorist financing (CFT) and counter-proliferation financing (CPF) compliance of firms of attorneys-at-law, as well as sole practitioners firms conducting relevant financial business operating in or from the Cayman Islands.

 Our Regulatory Functions

-The LSSA has the following three principal regulatory functions:
+The LSSA has the following four principal regulatory functions:

-We were established on 2 February 2024 and were delegated the responsibility for AML/CFT/CPF supervision of the Cayman Islands’ legal sector by the Legal Services Council (LSC) on 19 July 2024 in accordance with section 5(3) of the Legal Services Act (LSA).
+LSSA has been delegated the responsibility for AML/CFT/CPF supervision of the Cayman Islands’ legal services sector by the Legal Services Council (LSC) in accordance with section 5(3) of the Legal Services Act, 2020 (LSA).

 Our Vision